raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

 --- hints ---
 --- hint ---
-Add more ``set gpio () to output high`` blocks at the end of this code:
+Add more set gpio () to output high{:class="blockmoreblocks"} blocks at the end of this code:
 ```blocks
 	when flag clicked
 	set gpio (17) to [output high v] :: extension
 ```
 --- /hint ---
 --- hint ---
-Keep adding blocks to the bottom of your code until all your GPIO pins are set to ``output high``
+Keep adding blocks to the bottom of your code until all your GPIO pins are set to `output high`{:class="blockmoreblocks"}
 ```blocks
 	when flag clicked
 	set gpio (17) to [output high v] :: extension